RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/arch.md

 # Business modules

 This folder contains all applications modules that are not *dynamic* - ie that cannot be configured and set up in user nor in portal applications
-As administration interface is not generic, all administration modules are also in this folder.
+As administration interface elements cannot be configured, all administration modules are also in this folder.

 _Note: The administration application is structured in a thematic tree, like seen in the tree below.
-Each module at a given tree level imports the modules below_
+Each module at a given tree level imports and sets up the modules below (reducers, routers,...)_

 ```
 ├── portal                                              # Portal app starter